WebAssembly/spec/proposals/gc/MVP.md

 * `structref` is a subtype of `eqref`
   - `struct <: eq`
-  - TODO: provide a way to make data types non-eq, especially immutable ones?
+  - TODO: provide a way to make aggregate types non-eq, especially immutable ones?

 * `arrayref` is a subtype of `eqref`
-  - `array <: data`
+  - `array <: eq`

 * `i31ref` is a subtype of `eqref`
   - `i31 <: eq`